13 Real Retail Resume Examples That Worked in 2026

 What are the top retail skills?

 If you have ample past work experience, you likely have dozens of skills that could prove useful in the job for which you’re applying.
 However, you should include skills relevant to the specific needs listed in the job ad.
-Before you start listing your skills, you should know the difference between hard skills and soft skills.
+Before you start generating your skills, you should know the difference between hard skills and soft skills.

 Hard skills refer directly to the abilities and knowledge that employees require to perform their responsibilities effectively.
 These skills are 100 percent job-related.
 Soft skills are more difficult to measure.
 For retail jobs, hard skill examples include: